SiphoVokal/prodev-mobile-setup/prodev-mobile-app-0x00/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Steps followed for scaffolding

+Navigate to Project Directory

+Open your terminal and move to your parent project directory:

+cd prodev-mobile-setup

+Set Up Project

+Initialize a new Expo project using the latest Expo Router template:

+npx create-expo-app@latest .

+Modify the Home Screen

+Open app/(tabs)/index.tsx.
+Locate the default text Welcome!.
+Change it to ** First App Created**.
+Run and Test Your Application

+Start the Expo development server with:

+npx expo start

+For iOS Devices: Scan the QR code in the terminal using your phone’s Camera app.
+For Android Devices: Scan the QR code using the Expo Go app.
+Reset the Application

+Run the reset command and observe its effects:

+npm run reset-project

+### Obervation

+npm run reset-project

+> prodev-mobile-app-0x00@1.0.0 reset-project
+> node ./scripts/reset-project.js

+Do you want to move existing files to /app-example instead of deleting them?
+(Y/n): y 📁 /app-example directory created.
+❌ Error during script execution: EPERM: operation not permitted, rename 'C:\Users\Sipho\Downloads\prodev-mobile-setup\prodev-mobile-app-0x00\app' -> 'C:\Users\Sipho\Downloads\prodev-mobile-setup\prodev-mobile-app-0x00\app-example\app'
+PS C:\Users\Sipho\Downloads\prodev-mobile-setup\prodev-mobile-app-0x00>

+reset-project throws an error if the directory is not renamed?